datalad-handbook/book/docs/basics/101-133-containersrun.rst

      --output "prediction_report.csv" \
      "python3 code/script.py {inputs} {outputs}"

-Almost exactly like a :command:`datalad run` command!
+Almost exactly like a :dlcmd:`run` command!
 The only additional parameter is ``container-name``.
 At this point, though, the ``--container-name`` flag is even *optional* because there is only a single container registered to the dataset.
 But if your dataset contains more than one container you will *need* to specify